Boksburg explosion: Casualties

 41 people were killed by the explosion.
 40 people were initially injured and hospitalised after the explosion, many of whom later succumbed to their wounds.
 Eight people were killed immediately during the blast, or else succumbed before paramedics arrived on the scene, while the other victims died at hospital.
 Two people who were in the vicinity of the explosion are still missing as of 29 December 2022.
 The victims were identified as 23 members of the public and 11 health workers of the damaged hospital.

-The death toll increased from 34 to 37 when body parts found in the blast zone were positively identified.

 Tambo Memorial Hospital

 The hospital adjacent to the explosion was severely impacted.
 Eight staff members of the hospital (seven nurses and a driver) were killed in the carpark of the hospital, and 24 patients and 13 staff members, present in the hospital's emergency unit at the time of the explosion, sustained severe burns and were transferred to other hospitals nearby.
 At least one of those killed in the hospital carpark was attempting to move their car away from the burning tanker.
 The explosion resulted in the ceiling of the emergency unit partially collapsing which necessitated all patients being moved to the theatre complex at the back of the hospital.
 The hospital was unable to accept patients immediately after the blast.
 Engineers who assessed the structure later found that the damage was limited, and the hospital remained usable.
+In an interview with SABC News, the hospital CEO stated that it was fully operational by the end of January 2023.